 Uncover some of Grossarltal’s most precious “hut secrets”, and in the process compile your very own cookbook, featuring hearty, spicy, sweet and “inspired” recipes from huts throughout Grossarltal.

-At each mountain hut located along the Salzburger Almenweg in either Grossarl or Hüttschlag (stages 14 to 17), interested hikers can pick up “secret” recipes from their hosts.
+At each mountain hut located along the Salzburger Almenweg in either Grossarl or Hüttschlag (stages 14 to 17), interested hikers can pick up “secret” recipes from their hosts (only in German available).

 Before you know it, the flavors of an Alpine Summer in Grossarltal will soon be tantalizing you in your own kitchen back home.